Blowback (intelligence): Nicaragua and Iran-Contra

-In the 1980s, the blowback was a central theme in the legal and political debates about the efficacy of the Reagan Doctrine, which advocated public and secret support of anti-Communist counter-revolutionaries.
-For example, by secretly funding the secret war of the militarily-defeated, right-wing Contras against the left-wing Sandinista government of Nicaragua, which led to the Iran–Contra Affair, wherein the Reagan Administration sold American weapons to Iran (a state unfriendly to the US) to arm the Contras with Warsaw Pact weapons, and their consequent drug-dealing in American cities.
+In the 1980s, blowback was a central theme in legal and political debates about the efficacy of the Reagan Doctrine, which advocated for public and secret support of anti-Communist counter-revolutionaries.
+For example, secretly funding the secret war of the militarily-defeated, right-wing Contras against the left-wing Sandinista government of Nicaragua led to the Iran–Contra Affair, wherein the Reagan Administration sold American weapons to Iran (a state unfriendly to the US) to arm the Contras with Warsaw Pact weapons.
+This caused the Contras to do drug-dealing in American cities.
 Moreover, in the case of Nicaragua v.
 United States, the International Court of Justice ruled against the United States secret military attacks against Sandinista Nicaragua, because the countries were not formally at war.

 Reagan Doctrine advocates, including The Heritage Foundation, argued that support for anti-Communists would topple Communist régimes without retaliatory consequences to the United States and help win the global Cold War.

 Afghanistan and Al Qaeda

 Examples of blowback include the CIA's financing and support for Afghan insurgents to fight an anti-Communist proxy guerilla war against the USSR in Afghanistan; some of the beneficiaries of this CIA support may have joined Al-Qaeda's terrorist campaign against the United States.
+Spencer Ackerman and Dave Zirin have both described the 2025 Washington, D.C., National Guard shooting as a case of "imperial blowback", i.e. the unintended consequence of US covert operations in Afghanistan.

+France and the Central African Empire

+Initially, France aided Jean-Bédel Bokassa's regime in the Central African Empire (now Central African Republic) due to the regime's consistent supply of uranium to France.
+France needed uranium for its nuclear weapons and energy program during the Cold War.
+French relations with the CAR eroded due to the 1979 Ngaragba Prison massacre.
+Eventually, France overthrew Bokassa and replaced him with David Dacko in Operation Caban and Operation Barracuda.